trilitech/tezos-developer-docs/docs/developing/testnets.md

 ### Protocol test networks

-Protocol test networks are networks that are created specifically for a specific version of the protocol.
+Protocol test networks are networks that are created for a specific version of the protocol.

 When an amendment is proposed, a corresponding network is created.
 This network gets joined by more bakers as the proposal is selected and moves through the different periods of the self-amendment process.
 If the protocol passes the 3 votes of the amendment, joining a test protocol early gives you about 2.5 months to test all the changes that will be made to Mainnet.
-If the protocol is not adopted, it usually gets discarded.
-Otherwise, it remains active until a different protocol is adopted.
+If the protocol is not adopted is discarded or sometimes remains active until a different protocol is adopted.

 This means there is usually one or two such running networks: one for the current version of the protocol running on Mainnet, and possibly one for the proposed protocol that is going through the amendment process, if there is one.

-Whether you are a developer or a baker, testing on the network for a new proposal before it potentially gets activated enables you to check that all your software, smart contracts, dApps, or other tools work well with this new proposal.
+Whether you are a developer or a baker, testing on the network for a new proposal before it gets activated enables you to check that all your software, smart contracts, dApps, and other tools work well with this new proposal.

-It also enables you to test any new features of this proposal, so that you can prepare to use them.
-This can also help you form your own opinion about this proposal and discuss it with the community before voting on it.
+It also enables you to test any new features of this proposal.
+Trying the features can help you form your own opinion about this proposal and discuss it with the community before voting on it.

-Once the protocol is activated, the corresponding protocol test network can be a good network for a baker to do some tests, with the current version of the protocol, and doing so on a network that is lightweight to bootstrap, and with reduced context sizes.
+When the protocol is activated, the corresponding protocol test network can be a good network for a baker to run tests with the current version of the protocol, because these networks are lightweight to bootstrap and have reduced context sizes.

-On the other hand, it may be less convenient for smart contract or dApp developers to use, because it has a limited life span and tends to be less supported by services like indexers and other tools.
+On the other hand, these networks may be less convenient for smart contract or dApp developers to use, because they have a limited life span and tend to be less supported by services like indexers and other tools.

 ### Periodic test networks